Last Updated: November 2025

 Technically cash must be accepted everywhere by law.
 If you don’t want to go through the hassle of setting up Alipay, or don’t want someone to be able to snoop your transaction history, then cash is still a viable method of paying in China.

 Overall, I still found that it was much less hassle to pay with Alipay.
 QR code is the default option in China, and you’re usually automatically presented with a QR code for payment after ordering or buying anything.
 If you’re ordering from a street stall, it’s also more hygienic for them not to handle cash while they prepare your food.
-Because cash is used much less often, shop or stall owners don’t always have change to give back, which can sometimes entail a bit of a wait.
+Because cash is used much less often, shop or stall owners don’t always have change to give back, which can sometimes entail a bit of a wait while they find a friend who does have cash.

 There are still occasional instances where neither WeChat nor Alipay will allow you to pay with an international card.
 This will happen if you’re paying into a personal rather than business account, which can happen with smaller street stalls.
 In this case, if you have money in your WeChat wallet or Alipay balance from another source (e.g. friend or family member in China), you can use that.
 Otherwise, you may need to resort to paying by cash.

-Cash is good to have as a back-up option if, for some reason, Alipay isn’t accepted (particularly on public buses) or doesn’t work.
-My bank has rejected transactions for security once or twice.
-I recommend exchanging a small amount of cash into RMB (<¥500) before arriving in China.
+Cash is good to have as a back-up option if, for some reason, Alipay isn’t accepted (local buses sometimes only accept WeChat Pay) or doesnโt work.
+My own bank has also rejected transactions for security once or twice.
+I recommend exchanging a small amount of cash into RMB (<ยฅ500) before arriving in China.

 tl;dr you should use Alipay linked to your bank card for payments in China, and have some cash as back up.
 But if you want to only use cash, it’s still possible.